tonym128/shhh-bot/README.md

 The volume mount provides a place to store the models seperately from the container.

-A few prebuilt images with a model supplied
-- ghcr.io/tonym128/shhh-bot
-- ghcr.io/tonym128/shhh-bot-base
-- ghcr.io/tonym128/shhh-bot-small

-Shhh-bot includes the tiny model, base and small include those models When a model is selected via the SHHH_WHISPER_MODEL it can be any of the default models supported by Whispers built in download functionality.
+Shhh-bot includes the tiny model
+When a model is selected via the SHHH_WHISPER_MODEL it can be any of the default models supported by Whispers built in download functionality.
 The model is stored in /model and you can avoid having to download it multiple times using the persistence of a docker volume.
 Try out other models and switch back and forth between them, as long as you have the volume, you won't have to download it again.